 In 1777, the people petitioned the North Carolina Assembly for formation of a new county, which was named after patriot Thomas Burke, who became the third governor of the state.
-Established in 1777 and incorporated 1784, Morganton was named for General Daniel Morgan of Revolutionary War fame.
-Its first name was Morganborough which was later changed to Morganton.
+Established in 1777 and incorporated 1784, Morganton was named for Brigadier General Daniel Morgan of Revolutionary War fame.
+Its first name was Morgansborough which was later changed to Morgantown then to Morganton.

 There was never a slave market in Morganton, however, William Walton, Jr., a merchant living in Charleston until 1808, sent slaves that had recently arrived from Africa to his Burke County plantation along the Johns River.
 There they were taught to speak English and to farm using American methods, then they were sold to plantation owners.
 After 1850, an agent, Z. D. Lancaster, made his headquarters here.

 Because of its prominence as a "court town," two of the state's largest institutions, Broughton Hospital for the mentally ill and the NC School for the Deaf, were located in the city in the late nineteenth century.
 Today, it is also home to Western Carolina Center, a research and hospital facility for the mentally retarded, as well as home to correctional facilities for male youth and adults.